jtl-scx/dev-guide/Guide/Channel-API.md

 ## Prerequisite

 In order to access the SCX - API you will need an API Refresh Token.
-Those Token are created during a onboarding process together with JTL.
-If you are interested to connect your Marketplace with the JTL ecosystem, get in touch with us.
+These Tokens are created during a onboarding process together with JTL.
+If you are interested in connecting your Marketplace with the JTL ecosystem, just get in touch with us.

 https://www.jtl-software.de/kontakt

 ## Development

-A Channel Implementation run in your own Infrastructure.
+A Channel Implementation runs in your own Infrastructure.
 You as a Channel Integrator have the full responsibility to run, manage and secure your application.

 ## Setup a local JTL-Wawi instance

-It may be helpful to use JTL-Wawi ERP System during Development in Order to create new Listings or manage orders.
+It may be helpful to use JTL-Wawi ERP System during Development in order to create new Listings or manage orders.

 To connect the ERP System with the Sandbox Environment

 Install a JTL-Wawi Version 1.6+.
 Connect to the MSSQL Server directly

-Add Seller's refresh Token - such a Token will be created during onboarding process.
+Add Seller's refresh Token - this Token will be created during onboarding process.

 ```sql
 INSERT INTO SCX.tRefreshToken